• Skip to primary navigation

 • skip the typical salad dressing and use chimichurri to dress your salad

-• great for rice, potatoes, mushrooms, carrots, peppers and onions, steak, salmon, shrimp, chicken, etc. its great on everything
+• great for rice, potatoes, mushrooms, carrots, peppers and onions, steak, salmon, shrimp, chicken, etc. it’s great on everything

 how long does chimichurri sauce last